 Others have suggested an alternate track of one short story every 2 weeks.

-Since I’m old enough and have been a writer long enough, to realize that Heinlein’s Five Rules are really nothing more than a motivational tool.
-They’re not an Unbreakable Covenant, I will be flexible with my goals.
+Since I’m old enough, and have been a writer long enough, to realize that Heinlein’s Five Rules are really nothing more than a motivational tool, not an Unbreakable Covenant, I will be flexible with my goals.

-But here’s what I will do: I will start off with the One Story Per Week goal to start out.
+Here is what I will do: I will start off with the one Story Per Week goal to start out.
 If I need to scale back to One Story Every Two Weeks somewhere down the road, I can do that.

 I know myself well enough to KNOW beyond the shadow of a doubt that if I start with the Biweekly goal hoping to ramp up to Weekly in a few months, it will never happen.If I start out doing the Weekly Story Goal, and life intrudes, other writing jobs interfere, or I run out of story ideas, I can drop back to the Biweekly Story Goal.
 Either way, in one year, I’ll have 25 to 50 stories written.